 UOTeach is a graduate program that leads to a teaching license and a master’s of education degree in Curriculum and Teaching.
 The program offers two strands: Early Childhood/Elementary (Grades K-5) and Middle/High School (Grades 6-12).
-The full-time program begins once per year in summer and takes five quarters (summer term through the following summer term) to complete.
+The full-time program begins once per year in summer and takes five terms (summer through the following summer term) to complete.
 It is a cohort-based program (students are taught as a community rather than as a collection of individuals) in which students take courses in a specified sequence.
-For concise program and application information in one place, please see our program information packet.
-For more in-depth details, explore the pages on this site further.
-Many of them include insights we share at the monthly information sessions.

-- It is the only program in the state that embeds English for Speakers of Other Languages (ESOL) into the program, so that all students earn the ESOL endorsement along with their elementary or secondary licensure.
+- Students have the opportunity to earn an English for Speakers of Other Languages (ESOL) endorsement along with their elementary or secondary licensure.

-- All courses are taught by faculty, not graduate teaching fellows, who offer both the wisdom of cutting edge research and and the wisdom of successful K-12 practice.
+- Courses are taught by faculty, who offer research-based best practices and the wisdom from successful K-12 practice.

 - Field work encompases the full academic year.